-- 4. Fixed fire extinguishing system plans.
-"Fixed fire extinguishing system" includes water based systems, CO2, and clean agent systems.
+- B. Fixed fire extinguishing system plans.
+"Fixed fire extinguishing system" includes water-based systems, CO2, and clean agent systems.
 A time delay is required only for the CO2 and clean agent systems (a minimum 20-second time delay for releases into manned spaces in accordance with the FSS Code).
-The adequacy of the time delay should be verified to ensure suitable time is afforded to evacuate the space.
-If it cannot be ascertained during plan review, a comment should be made for OCMI verification. - 5.
-Bilge and ballast piping diagram(s). - 6.
-Automation system plans including a qualitative failure analysis for vital systems (i.e. power management system, propulsion control system, dynamic positioning system, centralized machinery monitoring and control system, etc.), or a letter from the classification society stating that the systems are designed to meet the failsafe requirements of SOLAS. - 7.
-Stability test report including stability test data and lightship properties. - 8.
-Particulars of damage stability compliance, including criteria used and summary of results of survival calculations, probability factor calculations, drafts used. - 9.
-Damage control plan. - 10.
-Approved cargo loading manual, if not included with Trim and Stability Booklet. - 11.
-Midship section and hull girder section modulus calculation.
+The adequacy of the time delay should be verified to ensure suitable time is afforded to evacuate the space. - C. Automation system plans including a qualitative failure analysis for vital systems (i.e., power management system, propulsion control system, dynamic positioning system, centralized machinery monitoring and control system, etc.), or a letter from the classification society stating that the systems are designed to meet the failsafe requirements of SOLAS.

-Further, the vessel owner/operator is responsible for submitting the following plans to the U.S. Coast Guard, Vessel Response Plan Program and MSC as appropriate, for review and approval prior to the initial inspection:
+Further, the vessel owner/operator is responsible for submitting the following plans to the U.S. Coast Guard Vessel Response Plan Program for review and approval prior to the initial inspection:

-- 12. Shipboard Oil Pollution Emergency Plan (SOPEP) / Shipboard Marine Pollution Emergency Plan (SMPEP) - 13.
-Vessel Response Plan (VRP) / Non-Tank Vessel Response Plan (NTVRP) - 14.
-Vessel Security Plan (including SSAS & Piracy Annexes)
+- 8. Shipboard Oil Pollution Emergency Plan (SOPEP) / Shipboard Marine Pollution Emergency Plan (SMPEP) - 9.
+Vessel Response Plan (VRP) / Non-Tank Vessel Response Plan (NTVRP)

 1.1.4.
-PLANS TO BE SUBMITTED FOR VERIFICATION OF CLASS APPROVAL
+ADDITIONAL INFORMATION FOR VERIFICATION OF CLASS APPROVAL

-The following information/plans and classification society approval letters should also be submitted.
-Generally these items will be examined only to verify the approval action of the classification society and will not undergo MSC design review or OCMI inspection unless problems or unusual items are noted.
+The following information/plans and ACS approval letters should also be submitted to the OCMI (copying CG-5P-TI and MSC).
+Generally, these items will be examined only to verify the approval action of the ACS and will not undergo MSC design review or OCMI inspection unless problems or unusual items are noted.

+- 1. Letter from the flag administration or ACS identifying the current version of the approved Trim and Stability booklet.

-- 1. Trim and Stability booklet, as approved. - 2.
-Letter from the flag administration or their authorized classification society indicating the vessel meets applicable SOLAS 74, as amended, damage stability requirements. - 3.
-Letter from flag administration or their authorized classification society indicating the level of review and approval of the following items, with all areas requiring special attention and inspection noted:
+- 2. Letter from the flag administration or ACS indicating the vessel meets applicable SOLAS 74, as amended, damage stability requirements.

+- 3. Letter from the flag administration or ACS indicating the level of review and approval of the following items, with all areas requiring special attention and inspection noted:

 - A. Structures

 - i.
 Midship Section

 - ii.
 Scantling Profile

 - iii.
 Strength Deck Structural Plan

 - iv.
 Shell Plating and Framing

 - v.
 Typical Watertight Bulkhead

 - B. Fire main systems

 - C. Bilge systems

 - D. Steering gear and steering gear alarm systems